On the Complexity of Nucleolus Computation for Bipartite b-Matching Games: Hardness

 We check by computation in \Cref{tab:not uniform nucleolus} that

 The coalitions with minimum excess among such coalitions is $S = T_u$ for some $u\in N$.

 We claim that $\epsilon_1 = 0$ and

 is again the union of complete gadgets.
 The fact that $\epsilon_1 = 0$ is clear from our previous lemma.
-Moreover, it is clear from our prior work that the unions of complete gadgets must attain equality in $(P_1)$.
+Moreover, it is clear from our prior work that the unions of complete gadgets must be fixed in $(P_1)$.
 We need only show that $e(S, x_\delta) > 0$ if $S$ is not a union of complete gadgets.
-This would show that if $S$ is not a union of complete gadgets, then there is some allocation (in particular $x_\delta$) for which $S$ does not attain equality in $(P_1)$.
+This would show that if $S$ is not a union of complete gadgets, then there is some allocation (in particular $x_\delta$) for which $S$ is not fixed in $(P_1)$.

 If $S = \set{a}$ for some $a\in N^*$, then $e(S, x_\delta) \geq \frac32 - \frac\delta5 > 0$.